 How to Make the Marinade For the Roasted Red Peppers?

-The marinade I make is an old recipe that I learned from my grandparents and still use today.
+The marinade I make is an old recipe I learned from my grandparents and still use today.
 It is effortless to make and consists of mixing 250 ml (1 cup) of warm water in a large bowl in which we will dissolve three tablespoons of sugar, a tablespoon of sea salt, and three tablespoons of white wine vinegar.

 How to Marinate the Roasted Peppers?

-Once the marinade is ready, place the baked peppers in the bowl with this marinade and let it sit for about 15 minutes to combine the flavours, after which we will serve as a side dish.
+Once the marinade is ready, place the baked peppers in the bowl with this marinade and let it sit for about 15 minutes to combine the flavours, after which we will serve it as a side dish.

 Preserving the Roasted Peppers

-As I said initially, I have made a considerable amount of marinated roasted red peppers, some of which will eat us on the spot, the rest we put aside for other occasions.
+As I said initially, I have made a considerable amount of marinated roasted red peppers, some of which will eat us on the spot, and the rest we put aside for other occasions.

 Serving Like a Side Dish